 The bridge was awarded the 2008 Portland Cement Association Bridge Award.

-Project Name: Big Cottonwood Canyon Loop Road Bridge #94 Customer: Tavaci, Inc. Wall Design: Stantec Consulting and IGES Block Manufacturer: Castle Rock Precast Installer: Harper Construction Location: Salt Lake City, UT Year Built: 2008
+Project Name: Big Cottonwood Canyon Loop Road Bridge #94 Customer: Tavaci, Inc. Wall Design: Stantec Consulting and IGES Block Manufacturer: Castle Rock Precast Installer: Harper Construction Location: Salt Lake City, Utah Year Built: 2008

 Gravity Retaining Wall Blocks - Massive, one-ton Redi-Rock gravity blocks rely on the sheer mass of each block to hold back the earth.